-Well, let’s answer the question of the hour – ‘How to become one?’.
-Bachelor’s degree in the field of accounting is necessary.
-Certification as a CA (Chartered Accountant), CPA (Certified Public Accountant) is necessary along with work experience for career development.
+A bachelor’s degree in the field of accounting is necessary.
+Certifications such as a CA (Chartered Accountant), CPA (Certified Public Accountant) is necessary along with work experience for career development.
 A master’s degree is not a necessity however, it is preferred by several employers across several firms!

 - The set of tasks and requirements may vary from situation to situation however fundamental task is to monitor the assets, implement, negotiate and advise clients in regard to assets.